-As core members of the Norfolk County Community Safety Partnership, we can contribute significantly to making our locality a hostile place where criminal enterprise struggles to gain a foothold.
-Under the Crime & Disorder Act 1998 we work with the police and other agencies to reduce crime, disorder and anti-social behaviour.
-In this role we play a key part in using our powers to deal with all kinds of anti-social behaviour nuisance.
-We also undertake preventative and project work with and in our communities to bring long-term, sustainable changes to reduce the likelihood of recurring anti-social behaviour or nuisance.
+As core members of the Norfolk County Community Safety Partnership, the Council can contribute significantly to making our locality a hostile place where criminal enterprise struggles to gain a foothold.
+Under the Crime & Disorder Act 1998, our officers work with the police and other agencies to reduce crime, disorder and anti-social behaviour.
+In this role the Council play a key part in using our powers to deal with all kinds of anti-social behaviour nuisance.
+We also undertake preventative and project work with and in our communities to bring long-term, sustainable changes to reduce the likelihood of recurring antisocial behaviour or nuisance.